 Key Technologies Behind Web3

-Web3 is not a single technology — it is a combination of multiple innovations working together.
+Web3 is not a single technology.
+It is a combination of innovations working together.

-Blockchain is a distributed digital ledger that records transactions across many computers.
+Blockchain is a distributed digital ledger that records transactions across multiple computers.

 - Highly secure